ltangvald/mysql/support-files/MacOSX/ReadMe.txt

        install the MySQL server anywhere using this method.
-For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL on Unix/Linux Using Generic
+For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL on Unix/Linux Using Generic Binaries."
-       Binaries."You can use the package installer with Mac OS X 10.6 and later, and available for both 32-bit and 64-bit architectures.
-       In addition to the core installation, the Package Installer also includes Section 2.4.3, "Installing the MySQL Startup Item" and Section 2.4.4, "Installing and Using the MySQL Preference Pane," both of which simplify the management of your installation.
+       In addition to the core installation, the Package Installer also includes Section 2.4.4, "Installing the MySQL Startup Item" and Section 2.4.5, "Installing and Using the MySQL Preference Pane," both of which simplify the management of your installation.

-     * Mac OS X server includes a version of MySQL as standard.
-       If you want to use a more recent version than that supplied with the Mac OS X server release, you can make use of the package or tar formats.
-For more information on using the MySQL bundled with Mac OS X, see Section 2.4.5, "Using the Bundled MySQL on Mac OS X Server."

-   For additional information on using MySQL on Mac OS X, see Section 2.4.1, "General Notes on Installing MySQL on Mac OS X."
+   For additional information on using MySQL on OS X, see Section 2.4.1, "General Notes on Installing MySQL on OS X."

-2.4.1 General Notes on Installing MySQL on Mac OS X
+2.4.1 General Notes on Installing MySQL on OS X

    You should keep the following issues and notes in mind:

-     * The default location for the MySQL Unix socket is different on Mac OS X and Mac OS X Server depending on the installation type you chose.
-The following table shows the default locations by installation type.
-       Table 2.5 MySQL Unix Socket Locations on Mac OS X by Installation Type

-               Installation Type             Socket Location
-       Package Installer from MySQL       /tmp/mysql.sock
-       Tarball from MySQL                 /tmp/mysql.sock
-       MySQL Bundled with Mac OS X Server /var/mysql/mysql.sock To prevent issues, you should either change the configuration of the socket used within your application (for example, changing php.ini), or you should configure the socket location using a MySQL configuration file and the socket option.
-For more information, see Section 5.1.3, "Server Command Options."
+     * OS X 10.4 deprecated startup items in favor of launchd daemons, and as of OS X 10.10 (Yosemite), startup items do not function.
+For these reasons, using launchd daemons is preferred over startup items.

      * You may need (or want) to create a specific mysql user to own the MySQL directory and data.
 You can do this through